la-haute-societe/ssh-deploy-release/README.md

 Default : ``[]``

 #### options.allowRemove
-If true, the remote release folder can be deleted with `--remove` cli parameter.
+If true, the remote release folder can be deleted with ``removeRelease`` method.

 Default: ``false``